Potters: A Division Of Labour

-The Longmarsh Press is a small independent publishing business committed to high quality fiction and non-fiction.
+The Longmarsh Press is a small independent publishing business committed to high quality fiction and non-fiction, mainly but not exclusively connected with Devon.
 It was founded in 2008 by Totnes writer Bob Mann.

 The Longmarsh is a much-loved recreational area reclaimed from wetland, stretching for a mile beside the River Dart in Totnes, affording fine views of the estuary and town, and rich habitats for wildlife.